br-automation-com/mappVision-Demo/README.md

 - fast repetitive mode (5 fps/200ms)
 - Simultaneous use of several cameras in one visualization
 - Use of the nettime function together with axes
-- Integration of Lightbar and Backligt
+- Integration of Lightbar and Backlight
 - Recipe management for the used parameters

 <a name="Requirements"></a>